resbaz/nectar-cloud-lessons/README.md

 #### Nice to have

 1. [ ] Get sample clay seal?
-1. [ ] Migrate the slides to html, and see if they can't automatically be generated from the course documentation.
-1. [ ] As in Software Carpentry, should people who submit a GitHub correction get a certificate?
 1. [ ] Possibly add an FAQ of synonym's?
 Have things like drive, PC, server, IP, Web address, HTTP, link etc...
 1. [ ] As a Chromebook user can I have an online SSH like resbaz.cloud.edu shell tool?